GDonna/dont-rain-me-out/README.md

 ## User Story

-As a user, I want to search venues.
+As a user, I want to search events based on location.
-When I search a venue, it will pull up event details and the weather for that location.
+When I search a location, it will pull up event details and the weather for that location.
-Then I will be able to view ticket availibility for that event.
+Then I will be able to view ticket availability for that event.

 ## Acceptance Criteria
 ```
-When a user enters a venue,
+When a user enters a location,
 Then it will direct user to a new page.
-Then it will pull up events details for the venue.
+Then it will pull up events details for the location.
-It will only show top 5 events for that venue.
+It will only show top 5 events for that location.
-When the event details populate for the venue,
+When the event details populate for the location,
-Then it will pull weather details for the venue.
+Then it will pull weather details for the location.
-When a user enters in a bad value for venue,
+When a user enters in a bad value for location,
 Then it will return to homepage.
 When the user is able to see the event details and the weather forcast for that event,
 Then the user is able to see ticket availbility.